Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Analysis of the cooling process

-Crucial for the above cooling scheme to work is that the centre of the trapping potential of the atomic gas coincides with a node of the cavity field (c.f.~Fig.~\ref{setup}).
-The atoms only change their mean phonon number $m$ with the collectively enhanced cooling rate $A_N$, when they are away from the centre of the trap and $\zeta \neq 0$ (c.f.~Eq.~(\ref{erna})).
-For $\zeta = 0$, the trapped particles experience cooling {\em and} heating transitions on a time scale which scales as $\eta^2$ but without being multiplied with $N$.
-As pointed out already in Section \ref{introduction}, cooling moves the atoms closer to the trap centre and reduces $\zeta$.
-In contrast to this, heating moves the atoms away and increases $\zeta$.
-The hotter the particles become, the more intense becomes their dynamics.
-Eventually, all particles reach the centre of the trap which corresponds to a fix point of their dynamics.
+In Section \ref{walter}, we assume that the atoms are strongly confined and that the centre of their trapping potential coincides with a node of the cavity field (c.f.~Fig.~\ref{setup}).
+In this case, the above described cooling process can be understood relatively easily also intuitively.
+As illustrated in Fig.~\ref{Fig3}, the applied laser field drives the atoms resonantly.
+Changing $m$ therefore requires off-resonant interactions with the cavity field.
+For $\zeta = 0$, the trapped particles experience equal amounts of cooling and heating, since their atom-cavity interaction becomes zero, and $m$ remains constant in this case.
+However, for $\zeta \neq 0$ the dynamics of the system during cooling stages becomes less trivial.
+Cooling transitions move the atoms closer to the centre of the trap and reduce $\zeta$.
+Analogously, heating transitions move the atoms further away and increases $\zeta$.
+The dynamics of hotter particles is hence more intense.
+Eventually, all particles reach the centre of the trap which corresponds to a stable fixed point of their dynamics and where $\zeta =0$.
 The overall effect of the transfer of the atoms, from their initial position to the centre of the trap, is a loss of vibrational energy (c.f.~Eq.~(\ref{msmall})).
-To re-initiate the cooling process, the phonon coherence $\zeta$ needs to be increase again.
-The particles need to move again away from the centre of their trapping potential.
+To re-initiate the cooling process, the atoms need to be moved again away from the cavity node.
 Another displacement stage is needed.